For regular updates on our PE and School Sport, please see our Twitter account: https://twitter.com/sportatmbps

 - Combine PE with Healthy Schools

 The successful use of Sports Premium funding was noted in our last Ofsted inspection: “Leaders use the primary school physical education (PE) and sport funding very effectively and with remarkable attention to ensure that pupils receive high-quality sporting opportunities and experiences.
 Leaders’ research-based evidence ensures that there is equality in participation in sport.
 For example, the ‘Malin’s mighty girls’ project raised the profile of girls’ sport, involved mums and staff, and resulted in increased awareness and interest in keeping fit and healthy” (Inspection report: Malin Bridge Primary School, 12–13 October 2017).

-What will Malin Bridge use the funding for in 2020/21?
+What will Malin Bridge use the funding for this year?

-We have been awarded £21,090 Sports Premium funding for this year and will continue to direct these funds towards self-sustaining, quality PE provision.
+We will direct our Sports Premium funding for this year towards self-sustaining, quality PE provision.

-The funds will be spent on resources, staff CPD, transport, participation in competitions, health and wellbeing interventions, and maintaining Malin Bridge Swim School.
+The funds will be spent on resources, staff CPD, transport, participation in competitions through an additional leadership role being identified , health and wellbeing interventions, and continuing to build the success of Malin Bridge Swim School through further training and resources.